nymwo/XboxWirelessControllerBatteryLevels/README.md

 A simple .NET tray application that displays the battery level of your Xbox Wireless Controller(s).

 ## Installation
-Just download and run the latest release from the [releases page](releases).
+Just download and run the latest release from the [releases page](https://github.com/nymwo/XboxWirelessControllerBatteryLevels/releases)

 ## Features